I'm going to begin today by defining for you what Italians mean by a "heavy fork".

 Turkey tetrazzini is maybe the best thing you can do with your leftover turkey.
 Because it is made with a lot of cream sauce, it's the perfect thing to make with dried-out white meat.
 This is an easy recipe, but not fast, so allow yourself some time.
 Take the opportunity to finish off any leftover wine from the holiday.

 Wash and slice a big package of mushrooms.
 I wash my mushrooms.
 Some people don't.
 If you don't wash your mushrooms, please don't tell me about it.
 Saute the mushrooms in olive oil and a little butter.
 Cook a pound of pasta.
 I like "little" pasta for the tetrazzini because then you can serve it with a big spoon and it doesn't slide all over the place, but a lot of people use angel hair.
 Today I used "mini-farfalle" (little butterflies).
 Just as cute as it sounds.

-While you're waiting for the water to boil, make the sauce.
-It takes a long time, sorry.
-Start on the wine.
+While you're waiting for the pasta water to boil, make the sauce.
+(It takes a little time, sorry.
+Start on the wine.)
 To make the sauce, melt a stick of butter in a deep pot.
 Add 8 tablespoons of flour.
 Cook and stir, over medium heat, until smooth and bubble.
-Gradually add 4 cups of chick broth (canned is fine) or bouillon, stirring constantly and bringing to a boil after each addition.
+Gradually add 4 cups of chick broth (canned is fine, or bouillon), stirring constantly and bringing to a boil after each addition.
 It will start to get thick.
 After you finish adding the chicken broth, salt and pepper to taste.
 Add two cups of heated cream or half-and-half.
 Bring to a simmer.

 Now, pour the whole thing into a large, buttered baking dish.
 Sprinkle with parmigiano or romano cheese, or whatever you got.
 Bake in a 375 degree over until the cheese starts to brown.